yellowmessenger/documentation/docs/platform_concepts/studio/analyze/chat-logs.md

    ![](https://i.imgur.com/a9yNYOq.png)

-3. Go to the respective flow in Studio and make the necessary changes.
+3. Go to the respective flow in Automation and make the necessary changes.
 4. Test the bot to see if the changes work.